flowersteam/rl-difference-testing/README.md

 5) plot_beta: takes as input the output of compute_beta and allows to plot beta as a function of the sample size, for various values of the effect size epsilon.
 See function documentation for details.

-author: Cédric Colas
+Author: Cédric Colas

-contact: cedric.colas@inria.fr
+Contact: cedric.colas@inria.fr